 What is a Flushometer?

 A flushometer is a valve that flushes a tankless toilet via a handle, button or motion sensor that releases a metered amount of pressurized water directly into the toilet.

 Most often used in commercial bathrooms, flushometers sit above the toilet bowl on a tankless toilet.
 When the flushometer is activated, it releases a metered amount of water into the toilet, then closes back up.

 Video of the Day

-The single flush from the flushometer theoretically wastes less water per flush than a typical tank system because it cleanses the bowl with a lower-volume, higher-pressure stream.
-There is also no need for a tank, and therefore no refilling time between flushes.
+The single flush from the flushometer theoretically wastes less water per flush than a typical tank system with fill valves because it cleanses the bowl with a lower-volume, higher-pressure stream.
+There is also no need for a tank and therefore no refilling time between flushes.

 In each case, the water is released through the valve with the changing of pressure within the chambers.
 Essentially, the only difference in design lies in the use of either a rubber diaphragm or a molded cup (piston) between the chambers.

-The drawback to installing a flushometer is that it is not compatible with all plumbing systems.
+The drawback to installing a flushometer is that it's not compatible with all plumbing systems.
 The toilet design itself has to accommodate a lower volume flush.
-An older tank toilet might require up to five gallons to flush, making a 1.6 gpf flushometer incompatible.
+An older tank toilet might require up to 5 gallons to flush, making a 1.6 gpf flushometer incompatible.

-It was because of these drawbacks just described that William Elvis Sloan's first Royal Flushometer was not an immediate success.
+It was because of the drawbacks just described that William Elvis Sloan's first Royal Flushometer was not an immediate success.
 When Sloan founded the Sloan Valve Company in 1906, his new valve was clearly more efficient, but most customers were hesitant to overhaul the plumbing status quo.
 He sold just two units in two years before his breakthrough third year, in which he sold 150.